-We tend to move around our Jong and use our footwork for repositioning where other systems will stay in front and not move as much.
+We tend to move around our Jong and use a lot of footwork where other systems will stay in front and not move as much.

-The Jee Shin system uses, multiple straight line attacks, single arm straight line attacks from the lead arm, simultaneous attack and defence, front kicks, groin kicks, jams, stomps, sweeps and take downs.
+The Jee Shin system uses, multiple straight line attacks, single arm and straight line attacks from the lead arm.

 I'm not sure how many female Sifu's are out there in the world, but I am very proud to be a part of this elite group.